 Pre-book accredited Boracay hotels or resorts

-Travelers should already have a place to stay prior to traveling to Boracay.
+Travelers should already have pre-booked hotels or resorts to stay in Boracay.
 Once booked, they should register through Aklan’s mobile app.
 Check out the list of DOT-accredited accommodations with a Certificate of Authority to Open here.

 Travel authority from PNP and IATF is NOT required